I write 1,000 words every day.

 Through writing, I've learned quite a bit about myself.
 It helped me process my thoughts, form my own opinions, and communicate them better.
 I love writing and don't have any plan on stopping this any time soon.

-I can help you design a new product, improve an existing part of your product experience, refine your product strategy, and build a strong design system.
+I can help design a new product, improve an existing part of your product experience, refine your product strategy, and build a strong design system.